Purifiers (Marvel Comics): Fictional organization biography

 In the 1982 graphic novel God Loves, Man Kills, the Purifiers are first seen aiding their leader, William Stryker, in his plans to annihilate the mutant race.
 The Purifiers work to fulfill many of Stryker's goals, abducting Professor X and several of the X-Men, killing mutant children, and defending Stryker's church against the X-Men and Magneto.
-Eventually, one of the guards, horrified that Stryker would attempt to kill the young mutant Kitty Pryde, shoots him and ends his genocidal plans.
-With Stryker arrested and sent to prison, the Purifiers disband.
+Eventually, one of the guards, horrified by Stryker's attempt to kill Kitty Pryde, shoots him.
+With Stryker arrested, the Purifiers disband.